Eli Rubenstein: Published works

 In 1993, "For You Who Died I Must Live On...Reflections on the March of the Living" was published by Mosaic Press.
 The book was edited by Rubenstein, and featured the experiences from participants on the March from its first four years.
 It was subtitled, "Contemporary Jewish Youth Confront the Holocaust."
 The book won the 1994 Canadian Jewish Book Award.

 Spanish cover art for "Witness: Passing the Torch of Holocaust Memory to New Generations."
 Published by Second Story Press.

 Hebrew cover art for "Witness: Passing the Torch of Holocaust Memory to New Generations."
 Published by Second Story Press.

 In 2015, Witness: Passing the Torch of Holocaust Memory to New Generations, authored by Rubenstein, was published by Second Story Press.
 The book was "inspired by a 2014 United Nations exhibit of reflections and images of Holocaust survivors and students who traveled on the March of the Living since 1988."
 Spanish, Polish and Hebrew were also subsequently published.
 In 2020, a special edition of Witness appeared, commemorating the 75th Anniversary of the end of WWII and the liberation of Europe from Nazi tyranny, and included a section dealing with liberation stories of Holocaust survivors.
 The new edition also featured an afterword by Steven Spielberg, founder of the USC Shoah Foundation, as well as content from Pope John Paul II and Pope Francis related to the March of the Living and stories concerning the Righteous Among the Nations.

+In July 2026, Rubenstein authored in collaboration with March of the Living, “When you listen to a witness, you become a witness,” an article published in The Jerusalem Post in collaboration with the International March of the Living to mark the tenth anniversary of Elie Wiesel’s death.
+The article examined Wiesel’s relationship with March of the Living, including his role on the Presidium of the inaugural 1988 March, his participation in the 1990 and 2005 marches, and the influence of his teaching on the organization’s emphasis on survivor testimony and intergenerational remembrance.